Over the past years, the claim “cruelty free” has been increasingly used within cosmetics as more conscious consumers demand more ethical products.

 As animal lovers, we are proud of EU’s decision on animal testing for cosmetics products and we are more than happy to be under its regulation.
 But because of the above issues, we chose to seek approval under the Leaping Bunny cruelty free programme, so not only us, but you can rest assured.

-We are very proud to announce that all of our own brand cosmetic and personal care products are now approved under the Cruelty Free International Leaping Bunny programme!
+We are very proud to announce that all of our own brand cosmetic are now approved under the Cruelty Free International Leaping Bunny programme!

 We’d love to hear your opinion on this.
 Feel free to leave a comment!